seltmann/2017-04-21-ucsb/_episodes/plyr-lesson.md

 - "FIXME"
 ---

-*Prepared by [Umihiko Hoshijima](mailto:umihiko.hoshijima@lifesci.ucsb.edu), Inspiration/Material from Sean Anderson in [Reshape2](http://seananderson.ca/2013/10/19/reshape.html) and [plyr](http://seananderson.ca/2014/09/13/dplyr-intro.html)*
+*Prepared by [Umihiko Hoshijima](mailto:umihiko.hoshijima@lifesci.ucsb.edu), Inspiration/Material from Sean Anderson in [Reshape2](http://seananderson.ca/2013/10/19/reshape.html) and [dplyr](http://seananderson.ca/2014/09/13/dplyr-intro.html)*

 Goals
 -----

-The goal of this module is to give a brief introduction to the world of quick data analysis using `plyr`, to serve as reference when working with your own datasets.
+The goal of this module is to give a brief introduction to the world of quick data analysis using `dplyr`, to serve as reference when working with your own datasets.

 By the end of this lesson, you should be able to:

-1. use `dPlyr` examples to understand the principles behind the "Split-Apply-Recombine" method of data analysis
+1. use `dplyr` examples to understand the principles behind this method of data analysis
 2. Streamline and increase legibility of code by using `pipes`

 Summarizing and Operating: the dPlyr world